ManuGowda/betting-app/README.md

 betting demo web application

 ## Overview
-betting demo web application calculates the dividends for a simplified form of Tote Betting using Angular.js, LESS, CSS3 and HTML5.
+betting demo web application calculates the dividends for a simplified form of Tote Betting using Angular.js, CSS and HTML5.

 ## Prerequisites
-Node.js, NPM and Bower
+Node.js, NPM

 ## To run the built-in webserver
 - Run `npm start`